zonafets/NTE/README.md

 - html part is only for layout purpose: no attributes
 - JSON/javascript define only the behaviour as CSS define the style

-**The aim is to reduce the interception time between the effect (runtime/view) and the cause (the code/model-control).** This because from one point of view, there is no difference between a bug and developing code.
+** For a quicker debug, Layout bugs must be separated from process bugs.** This require also convert view events into program actions (e.g. cmdAddTask: add.onclick).

 JSON is very plastic.
-For example it can be mixed as in a inheritance and can be generated server side through a transpilation too (also webasm).
+For example it can be mixed as in a inheritance and can be generated server side through a transpilation too (and today we have webasm too).

 Other aspect of this solution are:

 - semantic check by javascript compiler or simple editor (eg. __wrong parameter name__ with "use strict") but also by NTE ( eg. __tag/control 'add' not found in tag 'todoapp'__ )
-- user-definible events to hide complexity ( eg. "onKeyReturn" )
+- user-definible events to hide complexity or hide GUI event under application actions (eg. "onKeyReturn")
 - simplify tests ( eg. "add.click()" )

 ### What more